Though every country/culture/language has its own slang, I am inclined to believe that Mexico is home to the best. I’m obviously not biased.

 Unusual usage of gustar

 Everyone knows me gusta, right?
 We learn it in terms of something else being pleasing to us, like: a ella le gusta bailar (interpreted as “she likes to dance,” but literally, “to dance pleases her”).
 Here, especially when it comes to restaurants or people offering you food or a sample of something, you may hear the server ask “¿Gustan?” as in, want some?
-The verb is conjugated to match the person/people (-an ending) instead of the thing/activity (-a ending), as is custom.
+The verb is conjugated to match the person/people (often the second-person -as ending) instead of the thing/activity (-a/-an ending), as is custom.

 An important distinction